Perseids Meteor Shower 2012

 k = 0 (let’s hope!)

-So your actual hourly rate under clear skies is
+So your actual hourly rate at 0200 under clear dark skies is

 It is of course worthwhile having a look on the days leading up to the peak, when the numbers of meteors will be gradually increasing towards this rate.